 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Travel & Transportation

-Metered taxis are common in Ulaanbaatar.
-There are a few car rental companies, but safety and maintenance standards vary, so you should use rental vehicles with caution.
-Local tourist companies can provide cars with drivers.
-Public transportation within the capital is widespread, cheap, and generally reliable, but it is also extremely crowded, so pickpocketing can occur.
+Metered taxis are available in Ulaanbaatar.
+Drive rental cars with caution; the safety and maintenance standards of rental car companies varies.
+Local tour companies can provide cars with drivers, but the drivers’ experience, knowledge, and English-speaking abilities will vary.
+Public transportation within the capital is widespread, cheap, and generally reliable, but also extremely crowded – be alert against pickpocketing.

 Mongolia has more than 1,100 miles of train track, most of which runs from south to north along the Chinese and Russian borders.
 Buses share the country’s rough, remote roads with private automobiles and commercial trucks.